 Peer Support Training

-This 3 Day course will help develop the essential skills, standards, and procedures to establish a Peer Support Program for the department.
+This highly interactive 3 Day course will help develop the essential skills, standards, and procedures to establish a Peer Support Program for the department.
 The course will focus on program development, psychoeducation, and skills training; such as active listening, assessing, defusing, and addressing immediate needs of the department’s first responders and other personnel.
 The course will emphasize the understanding and identification of stress exposure, reframe thought patterns and explore coping behaviors in order to assist in managing stress responses and increase clarity in order to achieve and empower appropriate decision-making processes.
+Guest speakers will include: first responder panel, athletic trainers, physical therapists, registered dietician and local resources.

 A Variety of trainings are available and are encouraged for both first responders and their spouses/loved ones so that, together, they can learn and work towards healthy patterns.